-The Tap and Sanitary Ware Division currently has one (1) assembly and Quality Assurance ("QA") plant in Senawang, Negeri Sembilan.
-While the sales and marketing headquarters is located in Damansara Utama, Petaling Jaya, which also functions as a distribution centre.
+The Tap and Sanitary Ware Division currently has one assembly and Quality Assurance ("QA") plant in Senawang, Negeri Sembilan.
+It also has a sales and marketing headquarters located in Damansara Utama, Petaling Jaya, which also functions as a distribution centre.